PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 If you edit the capacity of a PersistentVolume, and then edit the `.spec` of a matching PersistentVolumeClaim to make the size of the PersistentVolumeClaim match the PersistentVolume, then no storage resize happens.
-The Kubernetes control plane will see that the desired state of both resources matches, conclude that the backing volume size has been manually increased and that no resize is necessary.
+The PlaidCloud control plane will see that the desired state of both resources matches, conclude that the backing volume size has been manually increased and that no resize is necessary.
 {{< /warning >}}